 Special thanks to Assistant Category Manager Daisy Madieros, Category Manager Lacey Elia, Graphic Designer Tali Even-Kesef, Customer Service Manager Rudy Gomez, E-Commerce Manager Gina Farias and Digital Asset Manager Iqvinder Singh.

 Laying the foundation for a successful children’s section means thinking about multiple stages in a child’s development.
 While tots are just starting to explore texture and color, Google-savvy elementary aged children want to show off their finished projects with pride.
-We’ve divided this series into a two part article; for now, we’ll be focusing on children ages 1 – 4.
+We’ve divided this series into three parts: early childhood, elementary aged children and teens.
+For now, we’ll be focusing on children ages 1 – 4.